-The wording of Paragraph 80 (formerly Paragraph 79) has been much debated in recent years.
+The wording of Paragraph 80 has been much debated in recent years.
 The phrases ‘highest standards in architecture’ and ‘sensitive to the defining characteristics’ may seem trite, yet the value attached to the natural landscape means that each proposal must stand up to rigorous testing against each of these phrases.
 Each local authority must decide what passes this litmus test, but the quality is set at a national level and many have not approved a single proposal to date.
-This section looks at individual proposals within the study, and the reasons for their approval or refusal in the context of the two ‘tests’ of Paragraph 80 (formerly four tests under Paragraph 79).
+This section looks at individual proposals within the study, and the reasons for their approval or refusal in the context of the ‘tests’ of Paragraph 80.

 – would significantly enhance its immediate setting, and be sensitive to the defining characteristics of the local area.

+It is, however, not necessary for a successful Paragraph 80 home to be typical of the prevailing pattern of development if the architectural aesthetic is of a very high standard.
 Analysis of the data suggests that local authorities are open to schemes that deviate, often radically, from traditional architecture, on the premise that the proposal is an exemplary piece of 21st Century design.
 A modern dwelling can be deemed ‘sensitive to the defining characteristics’, and be congruous to even sensitive landscape settings, if it is sited well and the design responds positively to the setting in terms of materiality, scale and form (App.
-Ref.: 133466).
-Where the proposal lies in an ‘edge of settlement’ location, the variety of materials, form, and scale of buildings in that settlement or streetscene may be deemed a valid precedent for further deviation from the local vernacular (App.
-Ref.: 14/01610/FUL).
+Ref.
+3236430).

 Contribute to the Study

-We began this process with a review of our own Paragraph 79 (formerly paragraph 55) approvals, looking through the submitted information and associated officer feedback, to try and draw some correlations.
-This process in itself was very useful and has enabled us to draw together some frank insights into our own experiences.
-We are aware that by its very nature the information within the study is incomplete, and so we apologise in advance for any omissions or errors.
+We began this process with a review of our own Paragraph 80 (then 55) approvals, looking through the submitted information and associated officer feedback, to try and draw some correlations.
+It has since grown into a overarching study of Paragraph 55, 79 and 80 applications throughout England.
+This process in itself has been instrumental, and has enabled us to draw together insights into both our own experiences and other applications.
+We are aware that by its very nature the information within the study is incomplete, and so we apologise for any omissions or errors.
 It is through opening up the conversation beyond our own work that we have made the greater insights, and we hope in return that others will be able to help us to keep this as a useful resource for everyone.

 If you would like to contribute to the research and/or have details of a specific application, please send the LPA and planning reference to firstname.lastname@example.org.
-Please add the code P79 into the subject line.
-We would be happy to discuss the dataset with any academic institution interested in collaborating.
+Please add the code P80 into the subject line.

 - 1. Our method